Are you ready to begin your international experience at Colorado Mesa University?

 When and how will I be notified of an admission decision?

 Once your application is complete, you will be notified of an admission decision by email.
-Original admission documents will be sent to you by FedEx along with your I-20.
+Original admission documents will be sent to you by FedEx along with your I-20 once your shipping address has been verified.
 Typically, an admission decision will be made within 1-2 weeks of file completion.

 Do I need to confirm my plans to attend Colorado Mesa University?